dominik-pichler/Review_me_if_you_can/README.md

 In the meantime, an adapter (also running in a different *AWS Lamda Container*), is daily fetching new review data from the ABT, sends the reviews to a sentiment model (`sentiment_model.py`) that returns sentiment scores for each review.
 After that, the data gets transformed into a graph-structure and then added to an on-premise *Neo4J* Database (dockerized) via a python script:  `src/KG_Building_Handler.py`.
+This script iterates over every row in the ABT, transforms it based on the Ontology below and adds it to Neo4j.
+In case a certain Node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing ndoe will be used.

 Through this procedure described above, the KG is continuously fed with the newest data available and therefore constantly evolving.
 The resulting KG then contains the following set of nodes and edges, per row in the original ABT:
 ![KG_Architecture](drawings/KG_Architecture.svg)

+**Side Notes:**
-**Side Node:** During the initial creation, the edges to the *Quality Indication* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
+- During the initial creation, the edges to the *Quality Indication* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
 <br>

 ## 3.1 Technologies used:
-Starting out, the *AWS Suite* (running *Python* and *PostgreSQL*) was chosen for data fetching, job scheduling and classic RDBS (using PostGRES as Single Source of Truth).
+Starting out, the *AWS Suite* (running *Python* and *PostgreSQL*) was chosen for data fetching, job scheduling and classic RDBS (using PostgreSQL as Single Source of Truth).
-Part of the decision for this technology suit was it's general purpose,it's time proven quality, high scalability and wide array of utilities.
+Part of the decision for this technology suit was, that it's general purpose, time proven quality, high scalability and offers wide array of utilities.
-In addition, it provides a strong architectural backbone for all kind of ML-Application, being it classic, or graph based, allowing them to flourish in harmony and synergy.
+In addition, it provides a strong architectural backbone for all kind of ML-Application, being it classic, or graph based machine learning, allowing them to flourish in harmony and synergy.

-Furthermore *Neo4j* was then chose as a database for storing the built Knowledge Graph(s), while other database have been investigated, some being:
+Furthermore *Neo4j* was then chose as a graph database for storing the built Knowledge Graph(s), while other database have been investigated, some being:
 - Amazons's own solution - Neptune
 - Microsoft's Azure Cosmos DB
 - Dgraph